+447961-000-149

 Certificated courses

 View below, book courses online and select either one of the Competencies, from either Lesson Planning, Risk Management and Teaching and Learning Strategies.
 Clients who attend one of these three courses are awarded certificates upon completion.
-All our CPD online courses come with a unique certificate of award to add towards your portfolio of continued training and development.
+All our CPD online courses come complete with a unique certificate of award to add towards your portfolio of continued training and development.

 Please note, this is a customized award from Option2Drive DITAC, and is not regulated by any other body but endorsed by DVSA, Driver and Vehicle Standards Agency.